adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 **SDK** stands for "software development kit."
 They are toolkits for specific programming languages that wrap APIs and often other libraries for easier development.

-Example python SDK "erddapy" for working with the ERDDAP API.
+Example python SDK [erddapy](https://ioos.github.io/erddapy/) for working with the ERDDAP API.
 Note that erddapy has a helpful method called `.to_pandas()` that would have take a few steps to do if you used `requests` to make the API call instead.

 ~~~
 from erddapy import ERDDAP